-Georg Wilhelm Rauchenecker was born in Munich on 8th March 1844, the son of a town musician and wellknown trumpeter.
+Georg Wilhelm Rauchenecker was born in Munich on 8 March 1844, the son of a town musician and wellknown trumpeter.
 After thorough training in his hometown (piano and organ, violin, counterpoint), he was engaged as first violin at the Grand Théâtre in Lyon at the age of only sixteen.
-During the following years he worked as orchestral conductor in Aix and Carpentras, finally being appointed first opera conductor and Conservatoire director in Avignon.
+During the following years he worked as orchestral conductor in Aix and Carpentras before finally being appointed first opera conductor and Conservatoire director in Avignon.
 Expulsed from France owing to the Franco-Prussian war, he settled in Zurich as a music teacher in 1870.
 The Zurich violinist Oskar Kahl introduced him to Richard Wagner, who then lived in Tribschen near Lucerne.
-On Christmas Day 1870, Rauchenecker was among the fifteen musicians to first perform, in honour of Cosima Wagner's birthday, the composition later known as the "Siegfried Idyll".
+On Christmas Day 1870, Rauchenecker was among the fifteen musicians to first perform, in honour of Cosima Wagner's birthday, the composition later known as the Siegfried Idyll.

 In 1873, after a short stint in Lenzburg, Rauchenecker was elected by the general assembly of the Musikkollegium as musical director to Winterthur.
-In 1873 already he laid the groundwork for the formation of a mixed choir and the creation of a music school.
-On the 17th of December Rauchenecker gave a first example of his versatile gifts: in the first subscription concert he appeared as conductor of the mixed choir, leader of a string quartet, pianist and composer ("Two Characteristic Pieces for violin and piano").
+He immediately laid the groundwork for the formation of a mixed choir and the creation of a music school.
+On the 17th of December Rauchenecker gave a first example of his versatile gifts: in the first subscription concert he appeared as conductor of the mixed choir, leader of a string quartet, pianist and composer (Two Characteristic Pieces for violin and piano).

-In 1875 Winterthur was able for the first time to engage a "professional" orchestra.
-Among 404 (!) appearances by the orchestra during its first season, we note the charity concert of 23rd February 1876, which included a performance of Rauchenecker's Symphony in f minor.
-In the press Rauchenecker's Symphony - which a few years later was to earn him an appointment in Berlin - was very well received: "The Symphony is noble in content throughout, showing a right grasp of the new school and masterly development. ...
+In 1875 Winterthur was finally able to engage a "professional" orchestra.
+Among 404 appearances by the orchestra during its first season, we note the charity concert of 23 February 1876, which included a performance of Rauchenecker's Symphony in f minor.
+In the press Rauchenecker's Symphony - which a few years later was to earn him an appointment in Berlin - was very well received: "The Symphony is noble in content throughout, showing a right grasp of the new school and masterly development. [...]
 The whole instrumentation and lay-out of this composition reveal deep understanding and a brilliant gift for portrayal."

-The 1879/80 festivities marking the 250th Jubilee of the Musikkollegium were the climax of Rauchenecker's years in Winterthur.
-The "popular musical director", a throughly trained, highly gifted yet extremely modest artist", appeared as choir and orchestra conductor and as composer as well: composed expressly for the Jubilee, his "Symphony composition in the style of an Ouverture" was praised as a "brilliant and lively work".
-"This composition proved once again Rauchenecker's vocation as a composer, already revealed in earlier works for orchestra, voice and chamber music".
+The 1879/1880 festivities marking the 250th Jubilee of the Musikkollegium were the climax of Rauchenecker's years in Winterthur.
+The "popular musical director," a throughly trained, highly gifted yet extremely modest artist," appeared as choir and orchestra conductor and as composer as well: composed expressly for the Jubilee, his Symphonic Composition in the Style of an Ouverture was praised as a "brilliant and lively work."
+"This composition proved once again Rauchenecker's vocation as a composer, already revealed in earlier works for orchestra, voice and chamber music."
 Soon afterwards tensions arose between Rauchenecker, apparently dissatisfied with the fee received for the Jubilee, and the board of the Musikkollegium.
 Though he had been criticized before, this had been restricted on the whole to the running of the music school and to his teaching activities.
-In 1880 Rauchenecker's position was fundamentally challenged, his relationship with president Geilinger, to whom a few years before he had dedicated the 1st String Quartet (Amadeuss BP 1015) being described as "intolerable".
-In 1883 both parties considered cancelling the working contract: Rauchenecker asked for "three weeks in which to consider ..., to come to a definitive decision re giving his notice", while on the other hand in July 1883 could only prevent the resignation of three board members by deciding "in the point at issue between Mr. Rauchenecker and the Kommission, to positively support the latter's point of view".
-Rauchenecker went to Berlin in the autumn of 1883.
-He stayesd only a year in Berlin, then moved to Barmen, and later to Elberfeld, where he worked as musical director until his death on 17.
-July 1906.
+In 1880 Rauchenecker's position was fundamentally challenged, his relationship with president Geilinger, to whom a few years before he had dedicated his first String Quartet (Amadeus BP 1015), being described as "intolerable."
+In 1883 both parties considered cancelling the employment contract: Rauchenecker asked for "three weeks in which to consider [...], to come to a definitive decision re giving notice," while on the other hand the resignation of three board members in July 1883 could be prevented only by deciding "in the point at issue between Mr Rauchenecker and the committee, to support the latter's point of view."
+In the autumn of 1883 Rauchenecker received an appointment in Berlin.
+He stayed only a year here, then moved to Barmen, and later to Elberfeld, where he worked as musical director until his death on 17 July 1906.